 Contact Christine directly, some of the paintings on this site have sold, but there is always new work being created.

-Go to our shop page for more information about commissioning Christine to make artwork for you, leasing artwork for your business, or licensing an image for your project.
+Go to our shop page for more information about commissioning, leasing or licensing artwork..

-Some of Christine’s paintings have been published as greeting cards and giclee prints by her publishing company Full Moon Publications.
+Some paintings have been published as greeting cards by her publishing company Full Moon Publications.